cmeessen/VelocityConversion/docs/sphinx/source/as_terminal.rst

 Optional arguments
 ------------------

-The optional arguments are well explained in the termial help.
-Please refer to :ref:`optional_settings` for more information about the available pressure computation mehtods, expansion coefficients and attenuation parameters.
+The optional arguments are well explained in the terminal help.
+Please refer to :ref:`optional_settings` for more information about the available pressure computation methods, expansion coefficients and attenuation parameters.